EDUCBA

 SUMPRODUCT Function with Multiple Criteria

-Sumproduct in Excel is used to calculate the multiplication of 2 numbers and then the addition of all the multiplied numbers in one go.
+Sumproduct in Excel calculates the multiplication of 2 numbers and then adds all the multiplied numbers in one go.
 To use Sumproduct multiple criteria, we can use different conditions for a single source of data, such as for the addition of multiplied number, we can feed the condition on which we want Sumproduct.
 For example, applying sumproduct in student’s data with multiple criteria, we can choose the student names or class as criteria to apply Sumproduct.

 The syntax for SUMPRODUCT: